Hawthorne001/amplitude-dev-center/docs/session-replay/sdks/plugin.md

 Once enabled, Session Replay runs on your site until either:

 - The user leaves your site
-- You call `amplitude.remove('sessionReplayTracking')`
+- You call `amplitude.remove(sessionReplayTracking.name)`

-Call `amplitude.remove('sessionReplayTracking')` before a user navigates to a restricted area of your site to disable replay collection while the user is in that area.
+Call `amplitude.remove(sessionReplayTracking.name)` before a user navigates to a restricted area of your site to disable replay collection while the user is in that area.

-To restart replay collection, call `amplitude.add('sessionReplayTracking')` to re-add the plugin.
+To restart replay collection, call `amplitude.add(sessionReplayTracking)` to re-add the plugin.

+!!!note
+    These examples assume you use the variable `sessionReplayTracking` in your initialization code.

 You can also use a feature flag product like Amplitude Experiment to create logic that enables or disables replay collection based on criteria like location.
 For example, you can create a feature flag that targets a specific user group, and add that to your initialization logic: